-Seed and cone data from the three study sites were contributed to the continental Masting Interference and Forecasting (MASTIF) network, set up to evaluate how climate, habitat, and individual tree traits affect maturation and fecundity in trees.
+Seed and cone data from the three study sites are contributed to the continental Masting Interference and Forecasting (MASTIF) network, set up to evaluate how climate, habitat, and individual tree traits affect maturation and fecundity in trees.
 Using Disney and other MASTIF data from across the US, Dr. Clark led an analysis to determine how climate indirectly effects tree fecundity that comes through variation in tree size and growth (climate-condition interactions).
 A biogeographic divide was found, with the climate-condition interactions reducing fecundity in the western US and increasing it in the eastern US (Clark et al. 2021).

-Four papers have been published using data from this project: Sharma et al. 2022, Clark et al. 2021, Qui et al 2021a, and Qui et al.2021b.
+Eight papers have been published using data from this project: Bogdziewicz et al. 2023, Parsons et al. 2023, Journe et al. 2022, Qiu et al. 2022, Sharma et al. 2022, Clark et al. 2021, Qui et al. 2021a, and Qui et al. 2021b.